One Mother's Story

 I think the worst time was seeing my beautiful daughter disappearing in front of me.
 She was so thin and white (she was always so brown, even through winter) and she became someone I did not know.
 I kept wondering what was happening to my little girl - she was gone.
 When she tried to take her life I was afraid, and so angry with her, but I also blamed myself.
 Maybe I blame myself for her being ill.
 It is silly to think that, but it is amazing what goes through your mind when trying to understand WHY?
 Even though it is not known where it comes from, at the end of the day I gave birth to her and I feel responsible in some way.
 Maybe, if the reason for her having M.E. was known, I could better accept it.

 I just wish someone could find a cure for this condition.
 I would not wish this underrated illness on anyone.
 Every morning I hope that she will get up and say that she is feeling better, and every day thereafter.
 It is so unfair for a young person to go through this.
 Maybe I should not say this, but at least someone who becomes ill later in life has already had a life.
 Louise has not had that and it is not fair.
 She is a beautiful and clever young lady and I love her heaps!

 If you are a carer who is looking for support, please visit the Carers Trust (incorporating Young Carers) and Carers UK.
 The M.E.
 Organisations page also provides information for carers and family members.
-I am always pleased to hear from other parents and carers; you can contact me via the link at the top of this page.
+You can get in touch with other parents and carers on the M.E.
+Support Facebook Page.